Performance of the CMS electromagnetic calorimeter in pp collisions at $\sqrt{s}$ = 13 TeV: Response, monitoring, and corrections

 As mentioned in Section~\ref{sec:reconstruction}, a time-dependent correction factor $LC_{i}(t)$, applied to the measurements of the energy deposited in the $i$th crystal at time $t$, is derived from the ratio of the initial response to laser light of the crystal at the start of the first year of data taking ($R_{i}(0)$) to the response ($R_{i}(t)$) at the time $t$ as follows:

 The parameter $\alpha$ accounts for the difference between the optical paths of the laser and scintillation light.
-The validity of Eq.~(\ref{eq:laser_and_alpha}) is limited to small values of transparency loss, for larger values a more complex equation is needed~\cite{Bonamy:1998rha}.
-The effect can be accounted for by changing the parameter $\alpha$, which becomes an evolving parameter whose value is determined by maximising the stability of the energy response with \zee events and the stability of the ratio of the measured energy fluxes at different $\eta$ regions.
+The validity of Eq.~(\ref{eq:laser_and_alpha}) is limited to small values of transparency loss; for larger values a more complex equation is needed~\cite{Bonamy:1998rha}.
+The effect can be accounted for by changing the parameter $\alpha$, which becomes an evolving parameter.
+The values of $\alpha$ are determined to obtain the maximum stability in time of the energy response with \zee events and the maximum stability in time of the ratio of the measured energy fluxes at different $\eta$ regions.
 The evolution of $\alpha$ is particularly significant in the EE region, where the response losses are larger.
 The $\alpha$ values measured in situ are about 1.5 in EB, and between 0.6 and 1.1 in EE.
 The transparency of each crystal is measured every $\approx$40 minutes. $R(t)$ at a given time $t$ is estimated with a linear interpolation between the two measurements before and after time $t$.
 Thus, smoothing of the $R(t)$ is achieved.
 The $LC_{i}(t)$ corrections are provided and validated within 48 hours from the data taking, in time for the CMS prompt offline reconstruction.

 For energy measurements at the trigger level, correction factors for the change in transparency are derived using measurements from the light monitoring system recorded in the preceding days.
 These trigger-level corrections were first applied in 2012 and were updated weekly for 22 individual $\eta$ intervals in EE.
 For Run~2, because of the higher beam intensities and correspondingly larger response changes, these corrections were applied per crystal and extended to the EB.
 From 2017 onwards, an automated procedure was employed to validate the effect of the updated conditions on the L1 and HLT trigger rates, and the frequency of the updates was increased to twice per week to better track the response changes versus time.
 These corrections are particularly important to maintain stable trigger rates and efficiencies, and to provide the best achievable energy resolution for electrons, photons, and jets at the L1 trigger.
 In Run~3, the corrections are updated once per LHC fill, which is the highest frequency compatible with the CMS data acquisition system.